 Divorce season 3 has 6 episodes that will leave you wanting for more.
 Once you’ve caught them all you may wish to get your teeth into something in the same vein, so we’ve made a few suggestions below.

 There comes a time when you know it’s over.
 Lena and Martin are confident they’ve reached “that time”.
 Now, it’s official — they’re filing for divorce.
 Little did they know that going through everything, well, divorce-related, is an entirely different experience.
 In the end, they’re bound by that experience — unexpectedly reigniting their relationship.
 Splitting Together stars Jenna Fischer (The Office) and Oliver Hudson (Nashville).
 Watch this light-hearted comedy-drama available for streaming on 7plus.

 Bachelor Alex Cole moves in with his newly divorced sister to help her embrace her new life and the unpredictability of the dating pool.
 With a teenage daughter added into the mix, the trio learns from each other and their own respective experiences that love — and life — is anything but casual.
-Starring Michaela Watkins, Tommy Dewey, and Tara Lynne Barr, Casual is available for streaming on Foxtel’s FOX SHOWCASE.
+Starring Michaela Watkins, Tommy Dewey, and Tara Lynne Barr, Casual is available to stream on Foxtel Now.

 Adapted from Frankie Shaw’s award-winning short film, this Showtime series follows Bridgette Bird, a young single mom who’s making significant attempts to explore life with a not-so-traditional family.
 She struggles to make ends meet and works hard to create a better life for her son.
 Despite her efforts to make the right choices, she finds herself doing the opposite.
 SMILF is honest, funny, and smart.
 It delivers unavoidable truth about motherhood, co-parenting, and female sexuality.
 Catch the latest episodes now available for streaming on Stan.